serverless/blog/posts/2017-09-26-serverless-monitoring-the-good-the-bad-and-the-ugly.md

 <img align="right" src='https://media.giphy.com/media/VtR7L2GCNQB56/giphy.gif' width="20%">

-Not so long ago, a job requirement pushed me into the world of FaaS.
-I was thrilled abstract away even more tedious work we developers all want off our plates.
+Not so long ago, a job requirement pushed me into the world of FaaS, and I was thrilled.
+I had dreams of abstraction -- eliminating all that tedious work no developer likes doing.
 "We are not operations engineers!"
 I exclaimed proudly.
 "We should not need to dabble in the dark arts of the Linux Shell."

 But little did I know how wrong I was.
 We humans are creatures of habit, and one of my habits as an AWS user is checking the AWS Console religiously.
 It was my central place to monitor everything I needed to know about my servers' health.